 - Manufacturing office will access your U-M/undergrad transcripts

 Deadline for Fall Admission All Applicants: January 15

 Deadline for Winter Admission All Applicants: September 15

 Find out about the following application requirements at

 Applicants seeking the MBA/MEM degree must be admitted to both the Business School and the College of Engineering.
 Admitted students are generally expected to have an undergraduate engineering degree and the equivalent of two or more years of full-time work experience.

-Applicants must also take the GMAT for admission to Michigan’s Ross School of Business.
+Applicants must submit test scores or a Statement of Academic Readiness for admission to Michigan’s Ross School of Business.
+More information can be found here.
 The Graduate Record Examination (GRE) is required for admission to the Master of Engineering in Manufacturing program.
 Students who wish to be considered for financial aid must complete additional documents from the Ross Business School Admissions Office.